Rustic Italian Pizza Dough Recipe Video

 What makes this the best Italian pizza dough recipe ever?

-- Made with active dry yeast, (<–amazon), flour and COLD water (no proofing required).
+• Made with Instant or active dry yeast, (<–amazon), flour and COLD water (no proofing required).

-- Naturally vegan, perfect for garlic knots, Stromboli, calzone, focaccia, bread stick and even for the outdoor pizza oven.
+• Naturally vegan, perfect for garlic knots, Stromboli, calzone, focaccia, bread sticks and even for the outdoor pizza oven.

 What Is the best flour for pizza dough?